Marques-Dev/WEB_2020-1/README.md

 			https://youtu.be/mQnayBwyTAg
 		</td>
 		<td>
-			Solução do problema de instalação do MongoDB no Ubuntu.
+			Solução do problema de instalação do MongoDB no Ubuntu
 		</td>
 	</tr>
 	<tr>